Loans

 Fixed-Rate Loans

 A fixed interest rate does not change throughout the repayment process.
 If borrowers choose to take out a fixed-rate loan, they pay the same amount every month.
-Fixed-rate loans are a great financing option for people that want a consistent payment plan that makes budgeting easy.
+Fixed-rate loans are a great financing option for people who want a consistent payment plan that makes budgeting easy.
 Most loan options have fixed interest rates, so you can easily apply for loans with unchanging monthly payments.

 Variable Rate Loans